We provide child and adolescent psychiatric wards with the 'little things' that can help brighten the holidays.

 There are already generous people and charities out there who are dedicated to providing toys and games to young people in hospital with physical health conditions throughout the year and during the holidays.
 As far as we’re aware, there is not really provision like this for children and young people in psychiatric inpatient care and our worry is that these children and young people are frequently overlooked.

 Which psychiatric units?

-As we are based in South East London we will be starting with local units.
-However, we hope that we will be able to reach more units each year.
+We currently work with four local units in South East London, but we hope that we will be able to reach more units each year.

 What do you mean by ‘home comforts and small luxury items’?